-Leave of absence: if a student, for whatever reason, must withdraw temporarily from a program, s/he must complete a Leave of Absence Request Form.
-A leave of absence allows a student to withdraw for one or more terms of the program without applying for readmission; s/he must pay a continuous enrollment fee for each term during which s/he is on leave of absence.
+Leave of absence: if a student, for whatever reason, must withdraw temporarily from a program, they must complete a Leave of Absence Request Form.
+A leave of absence allows a student to withdraw for one or more terms of the program without applying for re-admission; they must pay a continuous enrolment fee for each term during which they are on leave of absence.